neptune-ai/docs/docs/learn-about-neptune/nql.rst

 ToDo:
 - show tag, tags, numeric column, ranges, exp owner, system columns, parameters, properties
+- explain how to use tags in query
 - focus on working examples - give short explanation.

 How does it relates to SQL queries?